jaumededios/math-seminars/hugo_site/content/talk/Princeton University__Guido_De_Philippis_8042020.md

   publishDate = "2000-02-07T16:00:00-07:00"
 +++

 I will illustrate  a recent result obtained in collaboration with  L. Spolaor and B. Velichkov  concerning the regularity of the free boundaries in the two phase Bernoulli problems.
-The new main point is the analysis of the free boundary close to branch points, where we show that it is given by the union of two $C^$ graphs.
+The new main point is the analysis of the free boundary close to branch points, where we show that it is given by the union of two $C ^ 1$ graphs.
 This complete the analysis started by Alt Caffarelli Friedman in the 80’s.